A geometric proof of the flyping theorem: Alternating diagrams and definite surfaces

-\begin{T:greene1} If $B$ and $W$ are positive- and negative-definite spanning surfaces for a link $L$ in a homology $\Z/2\Z$ sphere with irreducible complement, then $L$ is an alternating link in $S^3$, and it has an alternating diagram whose chessboards are isotopic to $B$ and $W$.

-Moreover, this diagram is reduced if and only if neither $B$ nor $W$ has a homology class with self-pairing $\pm1$.\footnote{A diagram $D$ is {\it reduced} if each crossing abuts four distinct regions of $S^2\setminus D$.} \end{T:greene1}
+\begin{T:greene1} If $B$ and $W$ are positive- and negative-definite spanning surfaces for a link $L$ in a homology $\Z/2\Z$ sphere with irreducible complement, then $L$ is an alternating link in $S^3$, and it has an alternating diagram $D$ whose checkerboard surfaces are isotopic to $B$ and $W$.
+Moreover, $D$ is reduced if and only if neither $B$ nor $W$ has a projective homology class with self-pairing $\pm1$. \end{T:greene1}

-\begin{convention} of properly embedded surfaces and arcs are always taken rel boundary. \footnote{For example, an isotopy of a spanning surface $F\subset S^3\setminus\setminus\nu L$ is a homotopy $h:F\times I\to S^3\setminus\setminus\nu L$ for which $h(F\times\{t\})$ is a spanning surface at each $t\in I$.} Two properly embedded surfaces or arcs are {\it parallel} if they have the same boundary and are related by an isotopy which fixes this boundary. \end{convention}

 The converse of the first sentence of the theorem is also true: